-Local Tintale village schoolteachers teach harmonium, madal and dance classes to about 15 students, with a particular focus on girl enrollment.
+Local Tintale village school teachers teach harmonium, madal and dance classes to about 25 students, with a particular focus on girl enrollment.
 And in nearby Katari, music notation instructor, Dhruba Kumar Ghimire, patiently instructs the children on how to play the harmonium.
 He is also supported by other teachers who provide drum and guitar lessons.

 Our efforts provide classroom space and brand-new music instruments for the students as well as humanitarian aid in Tintale village.
 Local PFCF supporters Ishor Bajracharya, Shyam Basnet and Sujan Karki administer this vital music program.

 LIFE IN THE COMMUNITY